 Blood | Extracted DNA | Cultured Fibroblasts | Muscle | Buccal Cells

 Blood: Draw blood in a lavender top EDTA tube, Sample Stability: 5-7 days, Preferred volume: 4 ml, Minimum volume: 2 ml, DO NOT FREEZE.
 Extracted DNA: From leukocytes, muscle, or fibroblasts: Preferred quantity: 1 microgram, Minimum quantity: 800 nanograms.
 Genomic DNA should be eluted in sterile Dnase/Rnase free water or TE.
 The A260:A280 ratio should be 1.8-2.0.
 Cultured Fibroblasts: Two T-25 flasks of fibroblasts, preferably ~90% confluent.
+TAT will be extended by 7-14 days if cells are not confluent upon arrival.
 Muscle: 50-75 milligrams muscle snap frozen in liquid nitrogen and maintained at -80°Celsius or below.
 Buccal Cells: One buccal swab should be used for collection.
-Do not discard solution in collection tube; follow collection instructions supplied.
+Do not discard solution in collection tube.
+Follow collection instructions supplied.
 Stability at ambient temperature is 60 days.

 Blood: Lavender-Top (EDTA) Tube, Buccal Swab from MNG Kit, Tissue or Extracted DNA: Sterile screw capped vial, Cultured cells: T25 flask